-U.S. Department of Housing and Urban Development

-Office of Public and Indian Housing
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing OMB# 2577-0226 Expires 02/29/2016

-OMB# 2577-0226

-Expires 08/30/2011

-Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan form HUD-50077-SL (1/2009) OMB Approval No. 2577-0226
+Certification by State or Local Official of PHA Plans Consistency with the Consolidated Plan

-I, Shelley Vana the Mayor of Palm Beach County, Florida certify that the Five Year and Annual PHA Plan of the Palm Beach County Housing Authority is consistent with the Consolidated Plan of Palm Beach County, Florida prepared pursuant to 24 CFR Part 91.
+I, Mary L. Berger, the Mayor of Palm Beach County, Florida certify that the Five Year and Annual PHA Plan of the Palm Beach County Housing Authority is consistent with the Consolidated Plan and the Analysis of Impediments (AI) to the Fair Housing Choice of Palm Beach County, Florida prepared pursuant to 24 CFR Part 91.